godhj93/MobileViT/README.md

 ## Introduction
 This repository contains tensorflow2 implementation of [MobileViT](https://arxiv.org/abs/2110.02178).

-You can train the network for cifar dataset.
+You can train a network for cifar dataset.

 ![arch]('./../img/arch.png)